What is Thornwell?

 For youth who remain at Thornwell until graduation, many will go to four-year colleges, or to technical or trade schools for further education; some to military service.
 Our staff helps students find scholarship assistance and we are also able to provide some tuition assistance.
 Thornwell will also help graduating students prepare for the workplace and for independent living.

 Absolutely!
 Just call our Advancement Office at 864-938-2700.
 There are many ways you and/or your church can help, including donations toward special occasions (such as birthdays, graduation, or Christmas), allowances, and clothing.
 You can also contact us to find out how you can help provide for the immediate needs in our Teaching-Family cottages.
-Visit our Sponsorship webpage to learn more.
+Visit our cottage sponsorship page to learn more.

 Your prayers for the work and ministry of Thornwell are always needed!
 Your undesignated financial support and/or the support of your church help us provide for the daily needs and education of the children in our care.
 We also encourage you to contact the Thornwell Advancment Office to discuss how your estate can provide for Thornwell’s children beyond your lifetime.
 Click here to read about ways you can support Thornwell’s ministry.